fachat/XD2031/fwtests/files/README.txt

 	instead of 3, but we can expect that.
 	Note: dir10rel (unexpectedly?) changes the track from 37 to 40 even though there is still space in the track.
+	Note: dir46rel breaks when the side sector is not allocated with ALLOC_SIDE_SECTOR

 Remaining errors
 ================